 - Dr Justin Biel (Minnesota), Circulating Subjects: The Political Economy of Pilgrimage Promotion (and Permanent Settlement) in Bihar and Bengal, 1785-1793

-- Sue Blunn (Birkbeck), The role of the abolition of sati in defining and circumscribing toleration in British policy in the mid-late 19th century
+- Sue Blunn (Birkbeck), The abolition of sati and British imperial policy in the 19th century: the limits of toleration and the justification of empire

 - Ann Cotterrell (Birkbeck), Toleration, Intolerance and Rejection: Ghanaian Coastal Elites at end of the C19th

-Panel 3: Identity and toleration in post-imperial Britain
+Panel 2: Identity and toleration in post-imperial Britain (Room 101)

 - Sue Bishop (Leicester), Examining toleration of inter-ethnic romance in post-imperial Britain, 1960-1985